From Las Vegas to Bryce Canyon National Park: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

-There are a few options to get from Las Vegas to Bryce Canyon: it's less than 300 miles away, and the drive will take between four and five hours.
-Once you're here, a car isn't always necessary, as the Bryce Canyon Shuttle is a free service that operates throughout the park and immediate area outside the park.
+Once you're at Bryce, a car isn't always necessary, as the Bryce Canyon Shuttle is a free service that operates throughout the park and the immediate area outside the park.
 The service, which operates from April through mid-October, runs every day from 8am to 6pm (8am to 8pm in the summer).

 Red Arch tunnel on the way to Bryce Canyon National Park